djunamay/ROSMAPwgs/README.md

 ## ROSMAPwgs:
 This repository contains code to download [whole genome sequencing data from the ROSMAP longitudinal cohort study](https://www.synapse.org/#!Synapse:syn11724057) and extract coding variant annotation information for genes of interest.
+For more information see [here](https://www.synapse.org/#!Synapse:syn10901595).

 ## Getting started: